bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 > * Attempting to process a payment through the API using the full credit card information may fail if the provider requires 3DS authentication.
 The card must be saved through a shopper-initiated transaction before it can be charged through the Payments API.
 > * The API flow does not currently support hosted, offsite, or wallet-type providers, such as PayPal and Amazon Pay.

-## Stored cards
+## Stored cards and Paypal accounts
-There are three steps to using a stored card to make a payment.
+There are three steps to using a stored card or paypal account to make a payment.

 1. [Get Payment Methods](/api-reference/store-management/payment-processing/accepted-methods/paymentsmethodsget)
 2. [Create Access Token](/api-reference/store-management/payment-processing/access-tokens/paymentsaccesstokenspost)
 3. [Process Payment](/api-reference/store-management/payment-processing/process-payment/paymentspost)

 To use stored cards with the Payments API or the Checkout SDK, make sure you enable stored cards in the store's control panel.
 To enable stored credit cards on your storefront, navigate to **Store Setup › Payments**, and click the tab for your payment gateway.
 Toggle the switch to enable Stored Credit Cards and click **Save**.
-For more on enabling stored cards, see [Enabling Stored Credit Cards](https://support.bigcommerce.com/s/article/Enabling-Stored-Credit-Cards).
+For more on enabling stored payment methods, see [Enabling Stored Payment Methods](https://support.bigcommerce.com/s/article/Enabling-Stored-Credit-Cards).

 <!-- theme: info -->
 > #### Requirements for stored cards